 – UE-EUTRA-Capability

+Editor’s Note: UE-EUTRA-Capability will need to be updated to include capability for 14 HARQ and larger DL TBS.
+Wait for input from RAN1.

 The IE UE-EUTRA-Capability is used to convey the E-UTRA UE Radio Access Capability Parameters, see TS 36.306 [5], and the Feature Group Indicators for mandatory features (defined in Annexes B.1 and C.1) to the network.
 The IE UE-EUTRA-Capability is transferred in E-UTRA or in another RAT.

 NOTE 0: For (UE capability specific) guidelines on the use of keyword OPTIONAL, see Annex A.3.5.